-We have assigned an SQS2 sustainability quality score (very good) to Celulosa Arauco y Constitucion S.A.'s (Arauco) sustainability bond issuance dated 25 April 2023.
-The issuer established its use-of-proceeds issuance to finance projects across three eligible green and two eligible social categories.
+We have assigned an SQS2 sustainability quality score (very good) to Celulosa Arauco y Constitucion S.A.'s (Arauco) sustainability bond issuance dated 13 June 2023.
+The issuer established its use-of-proceeds issuance to finance projects across three eligible green categories and one eligible social category.
 The issuance is aligned with the four core components of the International Capital Market Association's (ICMA) Green Bond Principles 2021 (with June 2022 Appendix 1) and Social Bond Principles (SBP) 2023.
 The issuance demonstrates a significant contribution to sustainability.